Posted on July 19, 2018 by Allegiance Law

 More than 3,600 Americans lose their lives in truck accidents all across the nation every year.
 That is more than our nation lost during the 9/11 attacks.
 Imagine a 9/11 occurring every year, and you get the number of annual truck accident deaths in the U.S.

-Fact: Each year, more than 475,000 police-reported truck accident occur all across the United States.
+Fact: Each year, more than 475,000 police-reported truck accident occurs all across the United States.

 While it is an undeniable fact that motor vehicle accidents involving semi-trucks and 18-wheelers are outrageously devastating and catastrophic, many people do not understand why trucking accidents are so prevalent in our nation and why it does not seem as if the number of truck accident deaths in California will go down any time soon.

-To answer these question, we invited our San Francisco truck accident attorney from Allegiance Law.
+To answer this question, we invited our San Francisco truck accident attorney from Allegiance Law.
 So what causes hundreds of thousands of truck crashes in America every year?

 Causes of truck accidents in California

-- Size.
-Under similar circumstances and even when traveling at the identical speed, a truck can do much more damages than an ordinary car because of its size.
+- Size: Under similar circumstances and even when traveling at an identical speed, a truck can do much more damages than an ordinary car because of its size.

 - What’s in the cargo?
 As you may have read in the news, when trucks are carrying hazardous materials and crash into other vehicles, the consequences are beyond catastrophic.
 Our experienced truck accident attorney in San Francisco explains that it is not uncommon for trucks to be hauling such explosive materials as gasoline, nuclear waste, corrosive agents, and many more.

-- Driving under the influence of alcohol or drugs.
-Some drivers resort to drugs and alcohol to keep them awake when hauling cargo at night, but this actually increases the risk of a truck accident.
+- Driving under the influence of alcohol or drugs: Some drivers resort to drugs and alcohol to keep them awake when hauling cargo at night, but this increases the risk of a truck accident.

-- Falling asleep at the wheel.
-As we have mentioned above, it is not uncommon for truck drivers in California to be sleepy and drowsy when operating their large vehicle.
+- Falling asleep at the wheel: As we have mentioned above, it is not uncommon for truck drivers in California to be sleepy and drowsy when operating their large vehicles.
 In addition to reducing the driver’s reaction times and impairing his/her rational thinking, it also increases the risk of the driver falling asleep at the wheel.